Ecconia/OpenTUNG/Readme.md

 ## Kilometer-marks

 Arrived at:
-- The game imports `.tungboard` files.
+- OpenTUNG imports `.tungboard` files.
-- The game displays everything of the loaded TUNGBoard.
+- OpenTUNG displays everything of the loaded TUNGBoard.
-- The game can simulate the whole board circuit.
+- OpenTUNG can simulate the whole board circuit.
+- It is possible to place and remove components and boards.
+Which also updates the simulation network.

 To arrive:
 - Add animated interaction with buttons/switches.
 - Give label-text a good formatting and graphic.
 - Add modification of the builds (collision checking), so that things can be placed or move at each other.
-- Update the simulation network when modified of it.
 - Improve the looks of the game, better light calculation pending.
+- Add advanced modification of boards and components, such as grabbing, stacking, copying, pasting and rotating.
+- Add fancy multi-wire placement.

 ## Why?
 (Story...)